 - iOS flick-close

-Note: Mobile app tests do not yet support Interactive Path Flows on desktop.
+- Mobile app tests do not yet support Interactive Path Flows on desktops.

 Which specific Interactive Path Flow desktop interactions are included and not included?